gitjuba/javascript-roguelike/LOG.md

 Let's start with multiple monsters.
 Player and monster movement needs to take into account all other monsters.
 This calls for some abstraction, and treating all objects (with x and y coordinates) in a more unified manner.

 Hmm, let's create an `isOccupied` array, and update it whenever an object (player or monster) moves.
 It could also check the tile map, put false for walls.

+## 2021-04-23

+Let's do diagonal movement.
+I want this to be playable on a laptop with no separate numpad, so movement is made with keys `uiojklm,.`.
+Later when we add more commands, movement keys can be toggled on/off with, say, _Tab_.

+Player only first.
+Also enable attacking diagonally.

+Write a helper function which takes two objects with X and Y coordinates, and computes a list of preferred approach directions from one to another.

+Side note, this is a weird combination of `l_2` and `l_max` metrics.

+Writing a game calls for better debugging capabilities than `console.log`...